souvikhaldar/souvikhaldar.info/content/security/route_iphone_traffic_tor.md

   ![Configure proxy on iPhone](/images/mobProxy.PNG)

 # Conclusion
 Now you are ready to explore internet with peace of mind that anonymity can provide.
-Please do cross check once that you were indeed able to configure tor well by visiting check.torproject.org.
-You should see something like this :)
+Please do cross check once that you were indeed able to configure tor well by visiting [this link](check.torproject.org) .
+You should ideally see something like this :)

 ![Tor is configured successfully](/images/torConfirm.png)